andotherstuff/garland-protocol/garland-v0.1.md

 }
 ```

-This directory blob is encrypted and stored identically to file inodes-same block size, same encryption, same erasure coding.
+This directory blob is encrypted and stored identically to file inodes: same block size, same encryption, same erasure coding.
 From a server's perspective, all blobs are indistinguishable.

 Entry names are stored within the encrypted blob, invisible to servers.
 An observer cannot determine how many files exist, what they are named, or how the directory tree is structured.
 They see only a collection of uniform encrypted blocks.

 ### 8.2 Merkle DAG Structure

 The directory hierarchy forms a Merkle Directed Acyclic Graph (DAG).
-Each node-whether file inode or directory-is identified by the content hash of its encrypted representation.
+Each node, whether file inode or directory, is identified by the content hash of its encrypted representation.
 Parent nodes contain the hashes of their children.

 ```
                     ┌─────────────────┐